January 2021 Update

 Each video comes with information materials, including the exam and affidavit that must be filed with the clerk to meet the certified training required by Wisconsin law.
 Only one video training course is required, but you may choose to use both.

-Because each course contains updated and revised content, BOR videos or materials dated prior to 2019 may not be used to meet the 2020 Board of Review training requirement.
-Materials have been revised and updated for 2020, but you may use a 2019 video, and copy the exam and affidavit to fill in.
+Because each course contains updated and revised content, BOR videos or materials dated prior to 2021 may not be used to meet the 2021 Board of Review training requirement.

 Conducting the First Meeting: